ibm-cloud-docs/text-to-speech/symbols.md

   </tr>
 </table>

-The IPA symbols for Arabic and Chinese will be documented soon.
+The IPA symbols for Chinese are not yet documented.
 {: note}